-Of course the image of the Stoics is of a passionless, emotionless life.
+The image of the Stoics can be a passionless, emotionless life.
 The reality was far different.

 Both Marcus Aurelius and Seneca write lovingly of their wives.
 Seneca, who lost his only child, captures the joy of parenting so beautifully in his writing that it’s clear how much he cared for his family.
 Cato, the towering Roman Stoic who challenged Julius Caesar, clearly had great affection for his daughter (and she for for him).
 And Epictetus would argue that only the lover of wisdom and rationality can truly appreciate and understand love.